 We work in the interdisciplinary areas among microbiology, public health and agriculture.

 We play with computers and food.

-We deal with thousands of genomes in silico as well as few bacterial cells in situ.
+We deal with tens of thousands of genomes in silico as well as single bacterial cells in situ.

 Salmonella population genomics and source attribution study published in Emerging Infectious Diseases, highlighted by a CDC podcast, reported by The Verge, referred to as

 "a new era of smarter food safety and epidemiology" by FDA Deputy Commissioner,

 Qi Yan joined The Coca-Cola Company in Shanghai as a senior scientist.
 Congrats!

 Xiangyu awarded 2020 Center for Produce Safety grant on sanitizer resistance in Listeria monocytogenes.

 Xiangyu delivered talks on zoonotic source tracking of Salmonella by WGS and machine learning at FDA CFSAN, CIFSQ 2019, bioMerieux Annual Food Safety Symposium, Mars Global Food Safety Center, and Institute of Microbiology, Chinese Academy of Sciences.
 (Slides)

 Dual papers (Salmonella MGE, SeqSero2)published in Applied and Environmental Microbiology.
 SeqSero2 paper featured by AEM spotlight.